tylermercer/personal-website/src/content/posts/software/unlaunching.md

 In other words, the main risk is not that of striking a bad balance between exploring and exploiting---it's _spending too much time pulling a bad lever_.

-Compared with Innerhelm and other priorities such as my family, Logwise was a bad lever---it had a high cost and yielded a comparatively low payout.
+But that doesn't mean we can just pull the best lever---exploration is necessary in order to identify a good lever in the first place.
+The key is to pick a strategy that allows us to explore various options while minimizing the time spent pulling lower-payout levers.

-## Logwise's high cost and low payout
+## Logwise's cost

 The multi-armed bandit mental model, as it is usually rendered, describes each lever as being essentially defined in only one dimension: potential payout.
-That is, the intent of exploring and exploiting is simply to find the lever with the best payout.

-In reality, there's more to consider when examining different ways to spend one's time, including the _costs_ associated with each activity.
-Logwise, in particular, had a deceptively high cost: it _seemed_ low-cost when I was engaged with it, but when I stepped back to look at it more objectively, the cost was quite substantial.

-### Cost
+But when using this model for evaluating different ways to spend one's time, we also have to consider _cost_.

-The obvious cost was _opportunity cost_.
+The obvious cost to Logwise was _opportunity cost_.
 What opportunities was I giving up to work on Logwise?

 Innerhelm, as mentioned above, was one of them: when I was heads-down on Logwise, I couldn't make any progress on Innerhelm, because of the mutual exclusion between those two thinking styles described by Matuschak.
 And the high switching cost between them gives the "lever" of Logwise a surprising cross-lever effect: after pulling the Logwise lever, the Innerhelm lever cannot be pulled while the Logwise lever slowly returns to the top again!

 Logwise was what Matuschak would describe as an "open loop":